 Touch technology is available on digital signs in sizes as large as 75-inches.

 Already popular in convention hotels, digital wayfinding signs allow travelers to choose their route and learn about the airport before they enter the terminal.
 For example, a hungry traveler could not only use a digital wayfinding system to locate his gate, but also see what food offerings were in that area.

 Because a digital signage network has the ability to be updated constantly and immediately, wayfinding signs can change to direct travelers to their flights by their destination, not just point to their intended gate.

-Automatic RSS feeds keep displays updated so the network can operate with little human involvement.
+Automatic RSS feeds keep displays updated so the network can operate and react with little human involvement.